kananb/Console-Image-Display/README.md

 * [Launch](#launch)

 ## General Info
-An command line application that allows images to be displayed within the windows command prompt.
+A command line application that allows images to be displayed within the windows command prompt.
 This project was created to demonstrate the progression of my coding practices and ability.

 ## Features
 ### Image and font scaling